ChanelZM/household-app/Readme.md

 3. Remove example folder from `examples`.
 4. Remove route from `src/routes/[local]/examples`.

-## Playwright framework:

-1. Prepare local env file: `cp .env.example .env`
-2. Copy application main URL as value of `BASE_URL` variable in `.env` file

-Our automation framework follows specific coding standards and tracks significant architectural and technical decisions.
-You can find detailed information in the following files located in the `playwright/docs` folder:

-1. **CODING_STANDARDS.md**:

-   - This document outlines the coding standards and best practices we follow in our project.
-It includes guidelines on code formatting, naming conventions, and other important practices to ensure code quality and consistency.
-   - Location: `playwright/docs/CODING_STANDARDS.md`

-2. **DECISION_LOG.md**:
-   - This document maintains a log of major decisions made throughout the project.
-It includes entries detailing the context, proposed solutions, pros and cons, and the final decision for various technical and architectural choices.
-   - Location: `playwright/docs/DECISION_LOG.md`

 ## How to remove locale prefixes from url:

 When using only one language in the project, you might want to remove locale prefix from url.
 In order to do that, do following steps: